Generic name: dolutegravir [ DOE-loo-TEG-ra-vir ]

 Before taking this medicine

-You should not use this medication if you are allergic to dolutegravir or if you are also taking dofetilide (Tikosyn).
+You should not use dolutegravir if you are allergic to it, or if you are also taking dofetilide (Tikosyn).

 How should I take dolutegravir?